Uniqueness in Haken's Theorem: Appendages and inherited alignments

-\begin{lemma} Suppose there are multiple components in a weakly reducing system $E$, and the system $E'$ obtained by removing one of them remains weakly reducing.
-Then the solution provided by the algorithm is unaffected by the removal.
-(That is, the two weak solutions converge.) \end{lemma}
+\begin{lemma} Suppose $E'$ is a disk/sphere set contained in the weakly aligned disk/sphere set $E$ and $E'$ is itself weakly aligned.
+Then the alignment of $E'$ provided by the algorithm applied to $E'$ is congruent to the alignment inherited by $E'$ from the algorithm applied to $E$. \end{lemma}

-\begin{proof} The case is in which $E$ consists of only two components $E = \Ebar_{\pm}$ is definitive; the general case is no harder.
-At the beginning of the algorithm on $E$, $M_A$ and $M_B$ are defined by compressing $T$ along the disk components of $E - T$.
-Now remove $\Ebar_-$ and note that the algorithm applied to $\Ebar_+$ would call for compressing only along the disk components of $\Ebar_+ - T$.
-But the outcome of that algorithm is unaffected by further compressing by disk components on $\Ebar_-$, by Proposition \ref{prop:appendage}.
-So, at the initial stage, there is no difference between the eventual solutions.
-Just continue in this manner, using how the algorithm behaves on the `virtual' componoent $\Ebar_-$ to present extra disks to be included as appendages (under Proposition \ref{prop:appendage}) as the algorithm is applied to $\Ebar_+$ alone.
+\begin{proof} The case is in which $E$ consists of only two components $E = \Ebar_{\pm}$, with $E' = \Ebar_+$ is definitive; the general case is no harder.
+At the beginning of the algorithm on $E$, the submanifolds $M_A$ and $M_B$ are defined by compressing $T$ along the disk components of $E - \fc_e$.
+Now remove $\Ebar_-$ and note that the algorithm applied to $\Ebar_+$ would call for compressing only along the disk components of $\Ebar_+ - \fc_e$.
+But the outcome of that algorithm is unaffected by further compressing by disk components on $\Ebar_- - \fc_e$, by Proposition \ref{prop:appendage}.
+So, at the initial stage, there is no difference between the eventual alignments.
+Just continue in this manner, using how the algorithm behaves on the `virtual' component $\Ebar_-$ to present extra disks to be included as appendages (under Proposition \ref{prop:appendage}) as the algorithm is applied to $\Ebar_+$ alone.

-Eventually the parallel algorithms stop, when one of $\Ebar_{\pm}$ becomes a $T$-reducer.
-If it stops because $\Ebar_{+}$ is a $T$-reducer, then we have shown that the solutions on $E$ and $\Ebar_+$ result in the same solution, as required.
-If it stops because $\Ebar_{-}$ is a $T$-reducer, then the algorithm for $E$ declares that a solution consists of $\Ebar_{-}$, together with {\em any} solution for $\Ebar_{+}$ in the manifold obtained by reducing (or $\bdd$-reducing) $(M, T)$ along $\Ebar_{-}$.
-An example of such a solution is given by the output of the algorithm further played out on $\Ebar_+$. \end{proof}
+Eventually the parallel algorithms stop, when one of $\Ebar_{\pm}$ is aligned.
+If it stops because $\Ebar_{+}$ is aligned, then we have shown that the alignments from $E$ and from $\Ebar_+$ result in the same alignment of $\Ebar_+$, as required.
+If it stops because $\Ebar_{-}$ is aligned, then the algorithm for $E$ declares that the alignment consists of $\Ebar_{-}$, together with {\em any} alignment for $\Ebar_{+}$ in the manifold obtained by surgering $(M, T)$ along $\Ebar_{-}$.
+An example of such an alignment is given by the output of the algorithm further played out on $\Ebar_+$. \end{proof}

-Suppose an edge in the graphic lies between a region labeled $A$ and a region labeled $B$.
-The edge indicates a saddle tangency of $E$ with $T$.
-Let $\overline{E}$ be the component of $E$ that contains the saddle tangency.
-Let $\Ebar_A, \Ebar_B$ be slight push-offs of $\Ebar$ corresponding to the regions labeled $A$ and $B$ respectively.